Penn Museum’s new event "Harry Potter and the Magical Muggle Museum," is profiled.

 Penn in the News

-Dennis Culhane of the School of Social Policy and Practice is cited for his research on aiding the homeless.
+Dennis Culhane of the School of Social Policy and Practice discusses a drop in homelessness in the U.S.

 Jack Guttentag of the Wharton School discusses legislation aiming to provide stricter government oversight of mortgage lenders.

 The School of Nursing is cited for research on the positive effect spirituality can have on hypertension in African-American women.